Ground Source Heat Pumps

-Installing a ground source heat pump in a domestic property is likely to require an investment of between £10,000 and £18,000 depending on the size of property and energy demand as well as method of collecting energy from the ground.
+Ground source heat pump installation in a domestic property is likely to require an investment of between £10,000 and £18,000 depending on the size of property and energy demand as well as method of collecting energy from the ground.

 The installation is likely to be eligible for the Renewable Heat Incentive.
 The amount saved on heating bills depends on the particular characteristics of the property and how warm you like to heat your home.

 A heat pump is one of the most efficient ways to heat your home and Ecoliving provides an energy calculation showing how much energy can be saved and anticipated running costs.
 The Renewable Heat Incentive provides an income to add to the comfort and lower running cost benefits.
 Additionally, Interest Free Loans are available for householders in Scotland.

 It's our approach to assess the needs of your property and to advise you on the best options for reducing your energy bills.
 We offer a free, no-obligation site visit where we will collect the information and discuss the options with you.
 If a ground source heat pump is not appropriate we will tell you why and suggest an alternative renewable heating solution.